caffeine-potent/Lock-Screen-with-Foot-Pedal/README.md

 The code
 =

-So short I can display it in this `README.md` file
+The code is so short that it makes sense to display in the `README.md` file.